supriyapandey15/Library-Management-System/README.md

 •	Classes like ‘Controller’ manage the flow of control, processing user commands, and co-ordinating actions.

+# Entities
+## Library
+### Attrributes
+ • LibraryName : Name of the Library

+ • LibraryAdress : Address of the library

+ • Pincode : Pincode of the library location

+ • books : list of the books

+ ### Methods :
+ ##### // getter methods for library information
+          • getLibraryName() : Returns library name

+          • getLibraryAddress() : Returns Library Address

+          • getPincode() : Returns pincode of the library location

+          • getBook() : Returns list of the books

+ ##### // setter methods to set library details
+           • setLibraryName(String LibraryName) : sets name of the library

+           • setLibraryAddress(String LibraryAddress) :sets address of the library

+           • setPincode(int Pincode) : sets pincode of the library location

+           • setBook(List<Book> books) : sets list of books in the library

 ## Key Features:

 •	User can add, read, update or delete books.